tommybobbins/AWSDevOpsExam/README.md

 ## Web Identity Federation

  * Use Amazon, Facebook, Google to provide temporary access to AWS resources via Cognito.
- * User pool relats to the sign-up/sign in to the Application
+ * User pool relates to the sign-up/sign in to the Application
  * Identify pool maps the signed-in users to the temporary controlled access to AWS services in your account.
- * Cognito is an identity broker handling all interactions with Web Identiy Providers
+ * Cognito is an identity broker handling all interactions with Web Identity Providers
  * Push synchornisation used to send silent push of user data updates to muliple devices associated with user.
  * Is associated via IAM
  * 1. User <-> User pool <-> Google
    2. User <-> identity pool
    3. User <-> s3 access.
- * User pool relats to the sign-up/sign in to the Application
+ * User pool relates to the sign-up/sign in to the Application
  * Identify pool maps the signed-in users to the temporary controlled access to AWS services in your account.
  * Cognito streams contains the Cognito data.
- * AssumeRoleWithWebIdentiy - Cognito
+ * AssumeRoleWithWebIdentity - Cognito
  * AssumeRoleWithSAML - SAML authentication response.
  * Can check for compromised credentials in the Advanced Security page.